The AAU Biennial

 • Opportunity to share your thoughts/experiences with participants from Africa and beyond and help enrich the discussions.

-• The COREVIP/General Conference of the AAU is the highest decision making body of the Association.
-This is an assembly of representatives of all member institutions, and is organized in two parts as follows:
+• The COREVIP is the highest decision making body of the Association.
+This is an assembly of representatives of all member institutions & all Higher Education Bodies.
+Discussions and deliberations are held under Scientific & Thematic Sessions.
+It is held every two years with the purpose of:

 • Examining collectively, themes identified as common concerns and priorities for the development of higher education in Africa;